Sabrina

 Before Locrin and Gwendolen could be married, Britain was invaded by the Huns, under their chief Humber.
 The young King Locrin of England, led the fight against these invaders and succeeded in beating Humber, who was eventually killed by drowning in the river which is still named after him.

-After the death of his father-in-law Corineus of Cornwall, Locrin divorced Gwendolen, made Estrildis his Queen and their daughter Sabre, a princess.
+After the death of his father-in-law Corineus of Cornwall, Locrin divorced Gwendolen, he quickly made Estrildis his Queen and their daughter Sabre, a princess.

 Sabrina also features in Welsh folklore.
 Here is one version of the story, imagine the telling of it being passed down the generations, around a crackling fire: